vic-ma/howtodismantle.github.io/_posts/2023-09-20-Peakboard-Hub-Online-Using-lists-to-store-sensor-data.md

 ![image](/assets/2023-09-20/080.gif)
 {% endcomment %}

-## Select from PBHO list with SQL
+## Use SQL on PBHO lists

 ### The problem

-Let's say we want to do some data aggregation on our PBHO list: we want to get the minimum, maximum, and average temperature recorded by the air conditioner.
-And we want to calculate this for all the data in our PBHO list, not just the last 10 rows.
+Let's say we want to do some data aggregation on our PBHO list: we want to get the minimum, maximum, and average temperature.
 How can we do this?

+Here's one way we could do it:

-One way is to remove the row limit we had in `AirConditionerLogs`.
-That way, the entire data set would be downloaded.
-We could then create a dataflow to aggregate the data.
+1. Remove the row limit we had in `AirConditionerLogs`, so that the entire data set is available to us.
+2. Create a new dataflow on `AirConditionerLogs` that uses the *Max*, *Min*, and *Average* aggregate functions.

-But that requires downloading the entire PBHO list, which can be quite large.
-It also requires the Peakboard Box to do the calculation on that large data set.
-Neither of these things are too desirable.
+But this method has a few downsides.
+First, it requires downloading the entire PBHO list, which can grow quite large.
+Second, it requires our Peakboard Box to run calculations on that entire data set.
+Neither of these things are ideal.

-**Maybe mention non-aggregation use cases

 ### The Solution

-Instead, let's have PBHO do the calculation for us, and just give us the answers.
-That way, our Peakboard Box only downloads three numbers, and it doesn't have to do any of the calculations itself.
+Luckily, we can have PBHO do the data aggregation for us, and just give us the results.
+That way, our Peakboard Box doesn't have to do any of the calculations itself, and it only needs to download three numbers (the results).
+Here's how we do this.

-So, we create a new PBHO list data source called `AirConditionerLogsAnalysis`.
+We create a new PBHO list data source called `AirConditionerLogsAnalysis`.
 We click *Load lists*, like before.
 But this time, we will click *Select with SQL* and enter the following SQL SELECT statement:

 {% highlight sql %}
 SELECT ROUND(AVG(Temperature), 2) AS AvgTemp, MAX(Temperature) AS MaxTemp, MIN(Temperature) AS MinTemp FROM AirConditionerLogs